 AND CONVENTION

 7-III.2.1 The ITU is governed by the agreements contained in its Constitution, which defines the objectives, composition and basic structure of the organization.
 The ITU Convention lays down the personnel procedures, working methods and other matters of a procedural character.
-The present Constitution and Convention were last amended at the Plenipotentiary Conference in 2010 (Guadalajara, Mexico) (PP-10).
+The present Constitution and Convention were last amended at the Plenipotentiary Conference in 2010 [still true?](Guadalajara, Mexico) (PP-10).
 Amendments were introduced as a consequence of extending participation of Observers and Sector Members of the ITU-R Sector to WRCs.

 7-III.2.3 Of special importance is Article 50 of the Constitution, which deals with relations with other international organizations, and stipulates that “In furtherance of complete international coordination on matters affecting telecommunication, the Union shall cooperate with international organizations having related interests and activities”.